Antoine Quentin Fouquier-Tinville: Early career

+Antoine Fouquier de Tinville was born in Hérouel on 10 June 1746, and was baptized two days later (which often leads to confusion regarding his birthdate).
+He was the second of five siblings.
+His father, Éloy Fouquier de Tinville, a farmer and lord of Hérouel, gave him the name of the land of Tinville, while the name Hérouel went to his older brother, Pierre-Éloy.
+The two younger brothers received the names Foreste and Vauvillé.
+His mother, Marie-Louise Martine, came from a prosperous family.
+For six years he studied law in Noyon and in 1774 purchased a position as prosecutor or procureur attached to the Châtelet in Paris, which was an exceptional royal jurisdiction tasked with targeting, among other things, revolutionaries.
+He sold his office in 1781 to pay off his debts and became a clerk under the lieutenant-general of police.
+In 1775 Fouquier-Tinville married Geneviève-Dorothée Saugnier, his cousin, with whom he would have five children (two twins).
+He was widowed seven years later.
+Four months after his wife's death, he remarried Henriette Jeanne Gérard d'Arcourt, with whom he would spend the rest of his life.
+They had three children together.

 In early 1791 freedom of defence became the standard; any citizen was allowed to defend another.
 From the beginning, the authorities were concerned about this experiment's future.
 Derasse suggests it was a "collective suicide" by the lawyers in the Assembly.
-In criminal cases, the expansion of the right ... gave priority to the spoken word.
+In criminal cases, the expansion of the right gave priority to the spoken word.

 Little is known of the part he played at the outbreak of the Revolution.
 According to himself, he was part of the National Guard at its formation.
 He was active in the political committee of his section in 1789.
 In September 1791 former "advocates" lost their title, their distinctive form of dress, their status, and their profession orders and adapted their practices to the new political and legal situation.
 Also Fouquier called himself "homme de loi".
 In Summer 1792, he supported the sans-culottes movement.
 On 25 August, backed by his cousin Camille Desmoulins, and after Robespierre refused the position, Fouquier de Tinville became for three months the foreman of a jury established to pass verdicts on the crimes of enemies of the people arrested after the Insurrection of 10 August 1792.

+After Robespierre refused, Fouquier-Tinville was appointed as president.
+The Paris commune made the decision to permanently install the guillotine.